usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 5. Personal safety; and
 6. Civil or criminal violations.

-Required assurance levels for digital transactions are determined by assessing the potential impact of each of the above categories using the potential impact values described in Federal Information Processing Standard (FIPS) 199, _Standards for Security Categorization of Federal Information and Information Systems_.
+Required assurance levels for digital transactions are determined by assessing the potential impact of each of the above categories using the potential impact values described in Federal Information Processing Standard (FIPS) 199 [[FIPS 199]](#FIPS199).

 The three potential impact values are: